cbarkr/blog/content/homelab/part 1.md

 ---
-title: humble beginnings
+title: "part 1: humble beginnings"
 date: 2024-07-22
 tags:
   - blog
 ---
-## Motivation
-As I grow more comfortable with technology, I grow less comfortable with the idea of letting someone else manage my data.
-Naturally, I want to control my data myself!
-And with the means to do so, it was only a matter of time before I caved in and bought a little server to tinker around with.
-## Prologue
+## Original plan
 I originally planned on using a Raspberry Pi 5 to begin my home lab journey.
 The small but mighty RasPi can handle just about everything I want it to, occupies very little space, and draws a negligible amount of power.
 It seems like the perfect way to start a home lab.
 The only off putting aspect is price; it's just a bit more money than I wanted to spend.
 As a result, I decided against getting one until I had good reason to.
-## The Start
+## New plan
 Without good reason, I was recently browsing VarageSale (a local buy/sell platform), and noticed a Lenovo ThinkCentre m710e SFF for sale.
 I recall, at one point, browsing Lenovo's "tiny" offerings as a buffed-up alternative to a RasPi, but was worried about cooling issues since everything is crammed into a tiny case with little airflow.
 The SFF version, however, has a bigger fan and more airflow, so less concern there.

 This machine was listed with the factory specs: "an Intel Core i5 processor, 8GB of RAM, and a 256GB solid-state drive".
-The seller didn't mention which i5 offering was installed, so, as you do, I asked.
+The seller didn't mention which i5 offering was installed, so I asked.
 A few hours later, I received the following messages:

 ![[homelab_cpu.png]]